ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Toolkits

 \paragraph{Language-augmented Visual Models.} Recent works~\cite{radford2021learning,jia2021scaling} that learn visual models with language supervision often employ a two-encoder architecture.
 Besides the image encoder model $f_{\thetav}$, a text encoder $f_{\phiv}(\tv)$ parameterized by $\phiv$ is also used to encode text $\tv$.
-Additional projection layers $\Wmat_u$ and $\Wmat_v$ are introduced for image and language features, embedding them into a joint space with dimension $P$, with projected features as $\uv$ and $\vv$ respectively.
-As shown in Figure~\ref{fig:adaptation} (b), zero-shot learning can be directly performed in this space: the mean text feature $\vv$ is first obtained for each category, by averaging text features of the category name in different language prompts.
+Additional projection layers $\Wmat_v$ and $\Wmat_t$ are introduced for image and language features, embedding them into a joint space with dimension $P$, with projected features as $\uv$ and $\vv$ respectively.
+Note that lowercase $\uv$ and $\vv$ are single feature vectors while $\Umat$ and $\Vmat$ are a batch with multiple feature vectors.
+As in Figure~\ref{fig:adaptation} (b), zero-shot learning can be directly performed in this space: the mean text feature $\vv$ is first obtained for each category, by averaging text features of the category name in different language prompts.
 The image is predicted as the category yielding the highest similarity $\uv^{\top}\vv$.

-\begin{itemize}[leftmargin=2.5mm] \item \textit{Random initialized Adaptation.} In the original CLIP paper~\cite{radford2021learning}, to enable model adaptation, a linear classifier with parameters $\Wmat \in \R^{P \times K}$ (similarly, we absorb the bias $\bv$ in $\Wmat$ for simplicity) is added on the projected features, where $\Wmat$ is randomly initialized, shown in Figure~\ref{fig:adaptation} (c) This method often provides good linear probing results, but much worse fine-tuning performance, a surprisingly counter-intuitive observation we have found in our experiments.
+\begin{itemize}[leftmargin=2.5mm] \item \textit{Random initialized Adaptation.} In the original CLIP paper~\cite{radford2021learning}, one randomly initialized linear projection layer $\Wmat \in \R^{P \times K}$ (similarly, we absorb the bias $\bv$ in $\Wmat$ for simplicity) is added on the pre-retained visual projection, which is shown as the two-projection method in Figure~\ref{fig:adaptation} (c).